-However, since 2013, the government abandoned the strategy on waste and actually commissioned the construction of three incinerators, one of which is now operational.
-The strategy does mention incineration as a means of waste management but states that this method has limited benefits and is a serious risk to the environment and human health7.
-The EU too holds that the incineration and disposal of waste are the least favourable options for waste management (see also Box 1) and "should be applied only after the other forms of waste management are fully exhausted"8.
+However, since 2013, the government abandoned the strategy on waste and actually commissioned the construction of three incinerators, in Elbasan, Fier and Tirana, one of which is now operational.
+The National Strategy on Waste Management (2010-2025) does mention incineration as a means of waste management but states that this method has limited benefits and is a serious risk to the environment and human health.
+Therefore, the strategy stipulated that incineration is only an option when other options are not feasible.
+The EU too holds that the incineration and disposal of waste are the least favourable options for waste management (see also Box 1) and "should be applied only after the other forms of waste management are fully exhausted".

-The construction of these incinerators has caused the Albanian government to revise its 2011 national strategy, and the new draft, covering 2018-2033, is now available online9.
+The construction of these incinerators continued despite the many pitfalls.
+It caused the Albanian government to revise its 2011 national strategy, and the new draft, covering 2018-2033, is now available online.
 The document still sets targets for recycling in line with EU legislation, but falls short of details on how the Albanian government plans to achieve them.
-The implementation of the new strategy is all the more an issue since the investment on incineration of 169 million euro is already quite large compared to the country's GDP of 13 billion euro10 and to the annual budget for urban waste management, which was just over 2 million euro in 201811.
+The implementation of the new strategy is all the more an issue since the investment on incineration of 169 million euro is already quite large compared to the country's GDP of 13 billion euro and to the annual budget for urban waste management, which was just over 2 million euro in 2018.
 This investment leaves little room for the creation of a better recycling system and the promotion of consumers' waste prevention, for example, by re-using products.